 Leadership and Control In Management Of Organization In A Global Environment

 Leadership is a critical management skill tough to define.
 It is the ability to motivate people to accomplish a common task.
-It enables a person to achieve the goals and direct the company towards rationality, consistency and success.
+It enables a person to achieve the goals and direct the company towards rationality, consistency, and success.
 Leaders leverage their traits such as skills, values, and experience, to carry out the processes.
 There are many theories on leadership that provide significant and applicable consultation on becoming an effective leader.

-An effective leader is the one in whom his followers has belief and confidence, which indicates employee satisfaction, and who maintains an effective communication with the employees for the benefit of the business and individuals both (Hersey 2001).
+An effective leader is the one in whom his followers have belief and confidence, which indicates employee satisfaction, and who maintains effective communication with the employees for the benefit of the business and individuals both (Hersey 2001).
 Before the course was taken, the idea of leadership remained an unexplainable phenomenon.
-Prior to learning, the student knew that it was known to exist, and it has tremendous influence on performance, but the specific dimensions and the method of working remained a question for the learner.
+Prior to learning, the student knew that it was known to exist, and it has a tremendous influence on performance, but the specific dimensions and the method of working remained a question for the learner.

 After taking the program, it is known that many researchers have conducted research to know what makes an effective leader.
-These researches have resulted into various theories and models of leadership that can be categorized into four leadership theories: Trait theories, Behavioral theories, Situational and contingency theories, and emerging theories of leadership (Charismatic Leadership, Transformation leadership, and Social learning and substitutes leadership).
+These researches have resulted in various theories and models of leadership that can be categorized into four leadership theories: Trait theories, Behavioral theories, Situational and contingency theories, and emerging theories of leadership (Charismatic Leadership, Transformation leadership, and Social learning and substitutes leadership).

 The weaknesses of one theory gave way to other more realistic theories, in turn.
 Charismatic theory, which was discarded long back by the researchers, has started attracting attention recently (Steves 2010).
-It is learned during the program that each of the theories has its own framework, contributions, assumptions, limitations and analysis.
+It is learned during the program that each of the theories has its own framework, contributions, assumptions, limitations, and analysis.
 Prior to learning the theory of leadership, the questions that seem to bother the learner regarding the phenomenon and principles of leadership were how important effective leadership is what skills are required to develop it.

-The rapidly changing business environment of today’s global world demands that the leadership and powers must be given to the team formed at the top rather than a making a single, powerful CEO (Steeves 2010).
+The rapidly changing business environment of today’s global world demands that the leadership and powers must be given to the team formed at the top rather than making a single, powerful CEO (Steeves 2010).
 The next generation leaders believe in uniting the company into an effective team working in a holistic manner.
 Shared leadership approach is what the next generation leaders want.

-The modern companies have now focused on the creation of conducive environment and procurement of available resources (Hamilton 2007).In today’s global business environment, cutthroat competition exists in the market.
+Modern companies have now focused on the creation of a conducive environment and procurement of available resources (Hamilton 2007).In today’s global business environment, cutthroat competition exists in the market.
 Companies have started taking people as a major source of competitive advantage because human resource management has moved from personnel management to strategic human resource management.
 So large amount is spent for training and development programs of the employees.

 Companies have to ensure that their employees are loyal so that there are few turnovers.
 Those companies following this aspect are at the cutting edge because the employees are very loyal to these companies (Hamilton 2007).
 Adopting the democratic style of leadership inclines employees to become committed towards the desired outcome because they have a say in the decision-making process.
 There are more thorough solutions to the problems, which make the business, stand apart.